chasb96/cron/README.md

 ## Jobs

-So far, cron only has 'Jobs': code that runs on an interval.
+So far, tasker only has 'Jobs': code that runs on an interval.

-We can note these in our `~/.cron/config.json` as `jobs` as shown below:
+We can note these in our `~/.tasker/config.json` as `jobs` as shown below:

 ```
 {